shashankkumarlal/CampusEventer_webknot/README.md

 Added smooth animations and transitions
 Implemented real-time updates for event status changes

-# I personally felt of integrating an AI CHATBOT using Groq api , GROQ because i have tested many other APIs and felt groq is the fastest and provides more and better tokenisation comparatively so chunking is made a lot efficient.
+# I personally felt of integrating an AI CHATBOT using Groq api , GROQ because i have tested many other APIs and felt groq is the fastest and provides more and better tokenization comparatively so chunking is made a lot efficient.

 4. AI Integration
 Added an intelligent chatbot for event assistance